BrettMahon/BladeRazor/README.md

 </form>
 ```

-And the result is a form such as:
+and the result is a form, such as:

 ![Index](edit.png)